-HuskSync makes use of both MySQL and Redis for optimal data synchronisation.
+HuskSync makes use of both MySQL and Redis for optimal data synchronization.

-This approach is able to dramatically improve both synchronisation performance and reliability.
-A few other techniques are used to optimize this process, such as comrpessing the serialized user data json using Snappy.
+This approach is able to dramatically improve both synchronization performance and reliability.
+A few other techniques are used to optimize this process, such as compressing the serialized user data json using Snappy.